Main Navigation

 Reduce mandates

-• Fully fund all existing mandates and refrain from adding any new unfunded mandates.
+• Fully fund all existing or future mandates.

 These platform items align with those of several statewide education organizations, including Association of Metropolitan School Districts, Minnesota School Boards Association, Minnesota Association of School Administrators, and Minnesota Association of School Business Officials.